google/neuroglancer/src/datasource/precomputed/segment_properties.md

   - `"ids"`: Array of strings specifying the base-10 representation of the segment IDs for which inline property values are specified.
   - `"properties"`: Specifies the supported inline property types.
 Array of objects, each with the following members:
     - `"id"`: Required.
+Must be unique.
 String identifier to display in the UI.
 (Not displayed if the `"type"` is `"label"` or `"description"`.)
     - `"type"`: Required.
 Must be one of `"label"`, `"description"`, `"string"`, `"tags"`, `"number"`.
 At most one property may have type `"label"` (which is displayed in the UI next